joshlgrossman/mean/README.md

 * Socket.io for WebSockets
 * ORM for MySQL/MariaDB - Bookshelf.js
 * ODM for MongoDB - Mongoose.js
-* Gulp tasks for Babel and LESS compilation
+* Gulp tasks for Babel and LESS compilation with automatic AngularJS template injection
 * AngularJS services for `user` and `socket`
-* AngularJS template injection
 * Shell with extensible command API

 Configuration: